no-name-speedcubing-network/Architecture/architecture.md

  - v2 The user can give or not give permission for watching his solves/solve to others

- - v1 In profile page the user can add his full name, bio, avatar, time of solving different Rubik's cubes
+ - v1 In profile page the user can add his full name, bio, avatar, location (country & city).

- (pb (personal best), avg 5 (average of 5 solves), avg 100, avg 1000), location (country & city).
+ - v1 also in profile page the user can add time of solving different Rubik's cubes (pb (personal best), avg 5 (average of 5 solves), avg 100, avg 1000 (Only oficial WCA cubes)

 - ##### posts